natandaniel/web_services_in_core_java/README.md

 # Web Services in core Java :

-The purpose of these examples is to show how to quickly create and run SOAP or RESTful web services with core Java.
-Examples are kept simple and demonstrate fundamentals.
+The purpose of the first three examples is to show how to quickly create and run SOAP or RESTful web services with core Java.
+These examples are kept simple to demonstrate fundamentals.
+Deployment into servlet containers or application containers is not demonstrated.

 1. [ws.soap.time](https://github.com/natandaniel/java_projects/tree/master/ws.soap.time)
 1. [ws.soap.cats](https://github.com/natandaniel/java_projects/tree/master/ws.soap.cats)